sh1boot/sh1boot.github.io/drafts/ciscv.md

-Regardless of the implementation, the execution model is _as if_ the packet contains two ordinary RISC-V instructions executed sequentially, each consuming its operands and producing it's normal architectural result in turn.
-Potentially with some corner cases made illegal (or undefined encoding space) for a performance advantage if necessary (eg., non-canonical chains, or whether the temporary register lands in a chain).
+Regardless of the implementation, the execution model is _as if_ the packet contains two ordinary RISC-V instructions executed sequentially, each consuming its operands and producing its normal architectural result in turn.
+Potentially with some corner cases made illegal for a performance advantage (eg., non-canonical chains).
 Essentially slot B observes all the architectural effects of slot A, with all that that entails, and we just try to avoid (prohibit or allow no encoding for) situations where that can cause headaches.

-Similarly, some packets, like `rsd-alu-pair`, specify independent destination registers for each slot, meaning they're able to encode cases where the second slot must depend on the result of the first.
-This might offer code density gains but it may raise pipeline headaches, so encoding such dependencies should probably be prohibited.
+Similarly, some packets, like `rsd-alu-pair`, specify separate destination registers for each slot, meaning they're able to encode cases where the second slot must use the result of the first.
+This might offer code density gains but could raise pipeline headaches, so encoding such dependencies should probably be prohibited.
 If it remains legal then it must still behave _as if_ sequential.

 At present there's no optimisation for ease of decode, other than an attempt to align the operand fields consistently.
 The remaining ten